 The FAA held two public scoping meetings to solicit input from the public on potential environmental issues that may need to be evaluated in the EIS.
 The first meeting was held on Tuesday, February 11, 2014, at the New Smyrna Beach High School Gymnasium in New Smyrna Beach, Florida.
 The second meeting was held on Wednesday, February 12, 2014, at the Eastern Florida State College in Titusville, Florida.

 Each scoping meeting included an hour long open-house workshop from.
 The open-house workshop consisted of poster stations describing the proposed project and the NEPA process.
 The FAA and cooperating agency staff answered questions on the proposed project and the NEPA process during the open-house part of the meeting.
 Next, the FAA gave a presentation on the environmental and FAA licensing process.
 Finally, the FAA provided the meeting attendees with the opportunity to make an oral statement to give their comments.
 A stenographer recorded the comments.
+A summary of the scoping meetings and transcripts from the meetings are available here.

 The FAA requested that comments be provided no later than February 21, 2014 to ensure they are considered during preparation of the Draft EIS.